jnishant923/covid-data-analysis/README.md

 ## ▶️  Video

-Watch the full workflow and dashboard build in this [screen recording]("C:\Users\Nishant\Downloads\Screenity video - Jun 24, 2025.mp4").
+Watch the full workflow and dashboard build in this ([!screen recording]"").

----

 ## 🧠 Learnings